-Students of the first two years who have attended any session and failed to pass satisfactorily the examinations required for that session, and students from other colleges who may be conditioned at entrance, may stand the examinations for the removal of such conditions, at the Fall examinations held for that purpose.
+Students of the first two years who have attended any session and who have failed to pass satisfactorily the examinations required for that session, and students from other colleges who may be conditioned at entrance, may stand the examinations for the removal of such conditions, at the Fall examinations held for that purpose.

-Any student conditioned in any three or more branches in any year, must remove all but two of these conditions at the following Fall examinations before he will be permitted to pursue the succeeding year's work.
-All conditions must be removed before entering Senior year.
+Any student conditioned in three or more branches in any year, must remove all but two of these conditions at the following Fall examinations before he will be permitted to pursue the succeeding year's work.
+All conditions must be removed before entering the Senior year.

-SCHEDULE OF CONDITION EXAMINATIONS FALL OF 1915
+SCHEDULE OF CONDITION EXAMINATIONS

-9-11 A. M. 1-3 P. M.
+FALL OF 1916

 Tuesday, Sept.
-22 Pathology and Bacteriology

-Wednesday, Sept.
-23 Anatomy Histology

-Thursday, Sept.
-24 Physiology

-Friday, Sept.
-25 Chemistry
+22 Wednesday, Sept.
+23 Thursday, Sept.
+24 Friday, Sept.
+25 Saturday, Sept.
+26 9-11 A. M. Pathology and Bacteriology Anatomy Chemistry

-Saturday, Sept.
-26 Materia Medica